bump-sh/cli/README.md

 The Bump.sh CLI is used to interact with your API documentation or hubs hosted on Bump.sh.
 With any API definition of your choice (from Swagger, OpenAPI or AsyncAPI), it can help you to:

-- Validate an API document before publishing to your documentation
+- Validate an API document before publishing it to your documentation
 - Publish an API document to your Bump.sh documentation or hubs
 - Compare two API documents to generate a human-readable diff from your API definitions